my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Tourist_Flow_Gateways/methodology.md

 * overtourism mitigation literature,
 * gateway-based flow engineering case studies.

-## 6. Alignment with the Origins of Wonder Framework
+## 7. Alignment with the Origins of Wonder Framework

-The methodology follows the principles outlined in the article [“Origins of Wonder – An Immersive Impact Investment”](https://martin-sambauer.com/origins-of-wonder-an-immersive-impact-investment/):
+The methodology follows the principles outlined in the article [Origins of Wonder – An Immersive Impact Investment](https://martin-sambauer.com/origins-of-wonder-an-immersive-impact-investment/):

 * emotional peaks can be separated from fragile physical sites,
 * immersive story environments can prime behaviour before arrival,